 Portugal NHR and double taxation agreements

-A key feature of Portugal’s non-habitual resident status is its relationship with Double-Taxation Agreements (DTAs).
+A key benefit of Portugal’s non-habitual resident tax regime lies with Double-Taxation Agreements (DTAs).

-In turn, under the NHR tax regime, Portugal will not tax most foreign source income earned by NHR individuals because the income may be taxed abroad.
-This allows NHR residents to receive foreign income completely free of tax.
+In turn, under the NHR tax regime, Portugal will not tax most foreign source income earned by NHR individuals.
+This allows NHR residents to receive some foreign income completely free of tax.

-Portugal currently has signed Double-Taxation Agreements with 79 countries, and the OECD model tax convention may be used in the absence of a double-taxation agreement.
+Portugal currently has signed Double-Taxation Agreements with 81 countries, and the OECD model tax convention may be used in the absence of a DTA.

-Who can apply for non-habitual resident status in Portugal?
+Who can apply for the non-habitual resident tax regime in Portugal?

 NHR Portugal minimum stay

-In order to avail of NHR status, you must stay for a minimum of 183 days in the country per year or maintain a property as your habitual residence.
+In order to avail of NHR status, you must stay for a minimum of 183 days in the country per year or maintain in Portugal a place of abode residence in Portugal as your habitual residence.

-After ten years, you lose your NHR status and tax benefits and pay tax at standard Portuguese rates.
+NHR status only lasts ten years.
+After ten years, you lose your NHR status and tax benefits, and will have to pay tax at standard Portuguese rates.

-Non-EU/EEA/Swiss citizens who wish to apply for NHR status in Portugal may do so through Portugal’s Golden Visa program.
+It’s possible for non-EU/EEA/Swiss citizens to apply for the Portuguese NHR scheme through Portugal’s Golden Visa program.
 Investors who first acquire residency through the Golden Visa program can then become eligible for the NHR regime in Portugal.

 Find out more about the Golden Visa program here.